• Skip to primary navigation

 Soft and fluffy vegan cinnamon roll banana bread with a cinnamon sugar swirl and crispy top.
 Made with healthier ingredients!

 NOTE: this recipe has been updated as of January, 2026 and is no longer gluten-free.
-For a GF version, see notes below.
+For the original vegan and gluten-free version, I have included it in the notes below the recipe.

 Two of my favorite things just had a baby: cinnamon rolls and banana bread.
 Honestly, what could be better?